isoAdvector/isoAdvector/README.md

 a replacement for the interface compression with the MULES limiter implemented in the interFoam family of solvers.

-The ideas behind and performance of the IsoAdvector scheme is documented in this
+The ideas behind and performance of the isoAdvector scheme is documented in:

-article:
+@article{Roenby2016Comp,
+  title={A Computational Method for Sharp Interface Advection}, author={Roenby, Johan and Bredmose, Henri and Jasak, Hrvoje}, booktitle={Royal Society Open Science}, pages={XX}, doi={YY}, year={2016}, organization={The Royal Society}
+}

+This article will soon be available online.
+A preprint can be found here:

 https://arxiv.org/abs/1601.05392